-- File a deposition to a court detailing the distribution of the estate (including the value of the property given to each heir at the time of distribution) within thirty days after the distribution of the estate.
+- File a deposition to a court detailing the distribution of the estate (including the value of the property in Israel given to each heir at the time of distribution) within thirty days after the distribution of the estate.

 The estate manager can be any person named by the deceased in his will, or any person named by a court of law (if the deceased hasn’t named anyone, or for other reasons as deemed fit by the court).
 Once an estate manager is appointed, the heirs may not conduct any transactions regarding the estate without the estate manager’s or the probate court’s express permission.